 Another example, this time with an image attached.

 If you follow me on Instagram, especially my stories, you will know that I have a thing for crystals (another blog post?).
 And I like to keep a list (but of course!) of the crystals I buy/receive; their characteristics, where I have got hem from and so on.

 I like to add their picture just in case I get confused between which stone or crystal had purchased from where.
 You never know when you might need what information!
-As you can see, one of my favourite crystals, Citrine, was purchased from New Moon Beginnings (I highly recommend).
-And besides being gorgeous, it helps balance emotions and hormones; helps during changes, and bring playfulness and confidence to one’s life.
+As you can see, one of my crystals, Citrine, was purchased from New Moon Beginnings (I highly recommend).
+Besides being gorgeous, this crystal helps balance emotions and hormones; it helps during changes, and bring playfulness and confidence to one’s life.